 Your final stop will be the majestic Goðafoss Waterfall (the waterfall of the gods), where a wide stream of cascading water tumbles into an emerald green valley below.
 It gets its name from its link to Iceland’s Christian history, when Thorgeir, the lawspeaker of the Icelandic Parliament, cast his pagan statues into the waterfall below and converted to Christianity.

-Your accommodation for the night will be in Akureyri, which is the second biggest city in Iceland and the capital of its northern region.
+Your accommodation for the night will be in or around Akureyri, which is the second biggest city in Iceland and the capital of its northern region.
 This makes it perfect for people who want to enjoy the cities vibrant nightlife.

 - Dettifoss waterfall